 Gunnarsdottir and Mann (2021) extended the models developed by Cho et al. (1998) to include dust with a charge distribution.
 This approach was used and combined with a dust charge distribution model (Baumann et al., 2015) to calculate radar spectra and analyze the effect of charged dust on the spectra throughout the year.
-Comparison of the calculated spectra revealed that the influence of dust was most prominent in the winter spectra.
-Where, the spectra was calculated using estimated atmospheric values.
+Comparison of the calculated spectra revealed that the influence of dust was most prominent in the winter spectra, where the spectra were calculated using estimated atmospheric values.
 Therefore, winter months in combination with a high electron content in the ionosphere were the criteria for selecting the observation data.

 So far, the contribution of charged dust to incoherent radar scatter has been investigated only in a few cases.
 Most of these works investigated radar autocorrelation measurements.
 By fitting them with an adjusted Lorentz profile, a single dust size and the number density of positively charged dust were derived (Rapp et al., 2007; Strelnikova et al., 2007; Fentzke et al., 2009).
 Here, we consider the frequency spectrum, which is the Fourier transform of the autocorrelation function, and compare it directly to the calculated spectra.
-We calculate the spectra using the neutral temperature as the temperature of all components; and obtain the neutral temperatures from available LIDAR observations or otherwise from a model.
-We used dust distribution data calculated with the WACCM-CARMA model (Bardeen et al., 2008), dust charging from model assumptions, and neutral densities from an empirical model of the upper atmosphere nrlmsise-00 (Hedin, 1991).
-To obtain the best fit, we vary the ion-neutral collision frequency and the amount of charged dust with the size distribution given by the WACCM-CARMA model.
+We calculate the spectra using the neutral temperature as the temperature of all components, and we obtain the neutral temperatures from available lidar observations or, otherwise, from a model.
+We used dust distribution data calculated with the WACCM-CARMA (WACCM-CARMA (Whole Atmosphere Community Climate Model-Community Aerosol Radiation Model for Atmospheres) model (Bardeen et al.,